LovelyBuggies/MFG-PINO/README.md

 # MFG-PINO

-Code for the paper: Scalable Learning for Spatiotemporal Mean-Field Games using Physics-Informed Neural Operator
+Code for the paper: Scalable Learning for Spatiotemporal Mean-Field Games using Physics-Informed Neural Operator.

+If you find it helpful, please cite us.

 ```
 @Article{math12060803,